And I'm right there with them...sort of. I like clean. I like organized. I certainly like being able to find things.

-2. Hundreds of journals I've kept since I was 12.
+2. About one hundred journals that I've kept since I was 12.

 3. Multiple printed, annotated, and handwritten drafts of A Murder at Rosamund's Gate, from first scribblings to final proofed copy edited version.
 (Do I need them?
 Do I?
 DO I?)

 4. About five more started novels, in various degrees of completion.

 5. Postcards from every trip I've ever taken.

 With the exceptions of 3 and 4, I sometimes think these items could be valuable for historians trying to document the social-cultural history of people (not me specifically!) living in turn-of-the-21st century America.
 In that case, I should wait for another fifty years to give it to a diary or personal correspondence project, right?
 Or is that just me rationalizing?

 So, before I do something with this stuff.
 You tell me...Did you ever give away something that you really regretted?
 Or have you already forgotten everything you've ever pitched?